Social Security Disability Insurance (SSDI) Attorney

 Disability attorneys work on a contingency fee basis, which means you pay nothing unless we win your case.
 Fees are capped by federal law at 25% of your back pay, with a maximum of $9,200.
 This is paid directly from your awarded benefits, so there are no upfront costs to you.

-What medical conditions qualify for disability?
+What medical conditions qualify for SSDI?

 The SSA maintains a "Blue Book" listing of impairments, but many conditions not listed can still qualify.
 What matters most is whether your condition prevents you from working.
 Common qualifying conditions include musculoskeletal disorders, mental health conditions, cardiovascular disease, neurological disorders, and chronic pain conditions.

-Can I work while receiving disability benefits?
+Can I work while receiving SSDI benefits?

-There are strict limits on how much you can earn while receiving disability benefits.
+There are strict limits on how much you can earn while receiving SSDI benefits.
 In 2026, earning more than $1,620/month (for non-blind individuals) is generally considered "substantial gainful activity" and may disqualify you.
 However, SSA offers work incentive programs that allow you to test your ability to work without immediately losing benefits.

-How long does the process take?
+How long does the SSDI process take?

 Initial applications typically take 3-6 months.
 If you need to appeal to a hearing, it can take 12-24 months or longer depending on your location and the judge's schedule.
 This is why it's critical to start the process as soon as possible and have experienced representation to avoid delays.

-Ready to Start Your Disability Claim?
+Ready to Start Your SSDI Claim?

 Don't navigate the Social Security disability system alone.
 Get experienced legal guidance from day one.